-Building your home yourself gives you the chance to choose all the design elements, from the ground up.
-A small budget makes building a home more challenging but not impossible.
+Building your home yourself lets you choose all the design elements, from the ground up.
+A small budget makes building a home more challenging, but not impossible.
 A little creativity goes a long way, but you may have to scale back some of your more extravagant dream home desires.
 You'll need to decide where you're willing to compromise and where you aren't.
 Careful budgeting is also a must.
 Knowing exactly the amount of money you have to work with helps you plan out the building project and stay on track with the spending.

 Just as an army needs the leadership of a general to keep order, home building requires a general contractor to oversee every aspect of the work.
 Play the role of general contractor yourself if you have the time and general knowledge about the process.
 If you don't have enough free time to oversee the project, you might be better off paying someone to serve as your general contractor.
 A general contractor adds an expense but may prevent the bigger financial drain of having to do projects over or correct mistakes.

 Do as much of the work on your new home yourself as your skill set allows.
 Paint the interior of the home yourself to cut costs.
 Handle other finishing details as long as you feel comfortable with them.
-Consider doing things such as installing tile floors, staining wood finishes, installing appliances and cleaning up after the work is done.
+Consider doing things such as installing tile floors, staining wood finishes, installing appliances and cleaning up after messy jobs yourself.

-Landscape the new home with only the basics.
+Landscape your new home with only the basics.
 Get your lawn going to make the yard more functional and presentable, but don't try to recreate the Garden of Eden.
 Add landscaping features such as retaining walls, fences, trees, patios and planting beds in subsequent years when you have the extra money.

 Based in the Midwest, Shelley Frost has been writing parenting and education articles since 2007.
 Her experience comes from teaching, tutoring and managing educational after school programs.
 Frost worked in insurance and software testing before becoming a writer.
 She holds a Bachelor of Arts in elementary education with a reading endorsement.